kurtwp/homelab/projects/kubernetes/configs/step2.md

 ## Overview
 In **Step 1**, we installed **Ubuntu Server 24.04.3 LTS** on three Kumrui MiniPCs.
 Now, in **Step 2**, we’ll configure **static IP addresses** for each node.
 This ensures consistent networking for our upcoming Kubernetes cluster setup.
 > [!Note]
-> [Go to Resorces](#resources) below for indepth ionformation pretaiing the the commands being used on this page.
+> [Go to Resorces](#resources) below for indepth information pretaiing to the commands being used on this page.
 ---

 ## Why Static IPs?